BitMaker-hub/NerdMiner_v2/README.md

 ### Buttons
 With the USB-C port to the right:
+- Hold top right button and power up to enter **configuration mode** and edit current config via Wifi.
-- The top button allows you to **reset the configurations and reboot** your NerdMiner.
-Just hold it for 5 seconds.
+- During normal operation hold 5 seconds top right button to **reset the configurations and reboot** your NerdMiner.
 - Click the bottom button once to turn the screen off and on again
 - Double click to change the orientation (default is USB-C to the right)